maxammann/blog/content/posts/2021-06-03-tlspuffin-method-explore/index.md

 To overcome this challenge of writing a parser for each and every message type we utilize [rustls](https://github.com/ctz/rustls) by forking it.
 This TLS library allows us to reuse parsing code.
 Unfortunately, some logical checks are included in the parsing.
 One example is that empty extension lists are rejected.
 The type system of Rust allows us to easily discover checks which return parsing errors and remove them.

+There is actually a project which focuses only on the parsing which is called [tls-parser](https://github.com/rusticata/tls-parser).
+A practical difficult with this library is that the Rust types which represent for example a TLS message or TLS extension are not `'static`.
+This could increase performance because more borrows instead of copies are possibles.
+At the same time it also increases the complexity as the programmer has to care about Rust lifetimes.
+Also, it is not possible to get [TypeIds](https://doc.rust-lang.org/std/any/struct.TypeId.html) from non-`'static` types.
+Even though it looks promising to have more features, in fact it is not complete, too.

 Another issue with this TLS implementation is that it is not complete.
 Even though, it supports TLS 1.2 it does not support renegotiation.
 Furthermore, it does not yet support pre-shared keys in TLS 1.3.
 Therefore, careful review of the supported features is necessary, such that we can cbe sure that everything that should be parsable according to our protocol specification, is in fact parsable.

+## Next Challenges:

+* Rediscover CVE-2021-3449 through mutations
+* Make sure that we have a sane amount of concrete implementations
+* ?
+Add some old-style mutations for binary data
+* ?
+Rediscover Hearthbleed

 <!--
 ## Detecting Violations